-Back in 2019, if you asked any tech enthusiasts, tech reviewers, or PC experts about a CPU suggestion, they would immediately recommend a Ryzen processor.
+Back in 2019, if you asked any tech enthusiasts, tech reviewers, or PC aficionados about a CPU suggestion, they would promptly recommend a Ryzen processor.

-Fortunately, things have changed over the past few years, and Intel is finally competitive again in all aspects.
+Fortunately, things have changed over the past few years, and Intel is finally competitive again in all facets.
 So, whether we’re talking about gaming, productivity, or just running basic computer tasks, Intel delivers.

-However, both companies offer great CPU options, so the AMD vs. Intel CPU battle continues.
+However, both companies offer excellent CPU options, so the AMD vs. Intel CPU battle continues.

 To help you get the right cpu, this guide will tell you about the best CPUs in all categories.